About Us

 Trees and Shrubs

-Machu Picchu hosts a wide variety of trees and shrubs that contribute to the biodiversity and ecological balance of the region.
-Among the abundant vegetation, the following stand out:
+Machu Picchu is home to a great variety of trees and shrubs that contribute to the region’s biodiversity and ecological balance.
+Among its rich vegetation, the following stand out:

-• Queuña (Polylepis spp): This rustic tree grows only at altitudes above 3,000 m.
-It plays a crucial role in protecting water sources and preventing soil erosion.
-The Incas used it as food for Andean animals.
+• Queuña (Polylepis spp.): this rustic tree grows at altitudes above 3,000 m.
+It plays an important role in protecting water sources, preventing erosion, and providing refuge for high-Andean fauna.

-• Molle (Schinus molle): This tree is recognized for its medicinal properties and ceremonial use.
+• Molle (Schinus molle): it is known for its medicinal properties and ceremonial use.

-Machu Picchu has about 400 species of orchids
+Machu Picchu has around 400 species of orchids

-Among the most emblematic fauna species are the spectacled bear, the Andean cock-of-the-rock, various species of hummingbirds, the puma, the Andean fox, the taruca, and a wide variety of reptiles and amphibians.
+Among the most emblematic animal species are the spectacled bear, the Andean cock-of-the-rock, various species of hummingbirds, the puma, the Andean fox, the taruca, and a wide variety of reptiles and amphibians.

 The Spectacled Bear

-The spectacled bear (Tremarctos ornatus) or Ukumari is one of the most representative animals of the area.
-It has black fur with markings around its eyes that look like glasses (hence its name).
+The spectacled bear (Tremarctos ornatus), or Ukumari, is one of the most representative animals of the area.
+It has black fur with markings around the eyes that resemble glasses, which gives it its name.

-It inhabits the dense forests of the Inca citadel.
-It has a pollinating function within the ecosystem; its diet is based on fruits and leaves.
-They measure approximately 1.80 m tall and weigh between 100 and 175 kg.
+It lives in the mountain forests of the Historic Sanctuary of Machu Picchu.
+It plays an important role as a seed disperser; its diet is based on fruits and leaves.
+It can measure up to 1.80 m tall and weigh between 100 and 175 kg.

-Rodents play a very important role in the biodiversity of Machu Picchu.
+Rodents play a very important role in Machu Picchu’s biodiversity.
 Some of the most notable rodents are:

-• Andean vizcacha (Lagidium peruanum): It resembles a rabbit and controls the vegetation of the area, as well as serving as prey for other predators.
+• Andean vizcacha (Lagidium peruanum): it looks very similar to a rabbit and helps control the vegetation of the area.
+It also serves as prey for other predators.

-The Andean cock-of-the-rock (Rupicola peruvianus) is the national bird of Peru and is emblematic of Machu Picchu.
-The plumage of the males, with intense red and orange colors, contrasts with the lush green of the cloud forests, enhancing their beauty.
+The Andean cock-of-the-rock (Rupicola peruvianus) is Peru’s national bird and is also emblematic of Machu Picchu.
+Its plumage, with intense red and orange colors in males, contrasts with the lush green of the cloud forests, enhancing its beauty.

 Hummingbirds

-Among the diversity of birds found in the Sanctuary of Machu Picchu, a wide variety of hummingbirds can be observed.
-During a visit to the citadel, several birds can be seen flying among the vegetation, displaying an impressive array of colors.
+Within the bird diversity found in the Machu Picchu Sanctuary, we can observe a great variety of hummingbirds.
+During a visit to the citadel, several birds can be seen fluttering among the vegetation, displaying an impressive variety of colors.

-These small birds have a vital pollinating function in maintaining biodiversity by transporting pollen and ensuring the reproduction of many native plants.
+These small birds play a vital role as pollinators in maintaining biodiversity.
+They transport pollen and contribute to the reproduction of many native plants.

 Butterflies

-Each of them contributes to pollination and maintaining local flora, which gives them greater importance.
+Each one contributes to pollination and helps maintain the local flora, which gives them even greater importance.

 Endangered Species and Conservation

-The Historic Sanctuary of Machu Picchu houses a great amount of biodiversity, among which are several endangered species that require urgent conservation actions.
-The most notable among them are:
+The Sanctuary is home to a great amount of biodiversity, including several endangered species that require urgent conservation actions.
+Among them are:

 • The spectacled bear, the only South American bear, is threatened by habitat loss and poaching.

-• The Andean cock-of-the-rock, the national bird of Peru, faces risks due to deforestation and climate change, which alter its natural habitat.
+• The Andean cock-of-the-rock, Peru’s national bird, faces risks due to deforestation and climate change, which alter its natural environment.

-These species are not only vital for the ecological balance of Machu Picchu but also form part of Peru's rich natural heritage.
-Their protection is of utmost importance, not only to preserve the beauty of Machu Picchu but also to maintain the ecosystem.
+These species are not only vital to Machu Picchu’s ecological balance, but they are also part of Peru’s rich natural heritage.
+Their protection is essential, not only to preserve Machu Picchu’s biodiversity, but also to maintain the balance of the ecosystem.

 Happy passengers